taiman9/Deep-learning/LSTMs:Textual_entailment/README.md

-# LSTM models with and without attention for textual entailment analysis using PyTorch
+# LSTM models with and without attention to infer textual entailment using PyTorch

 ## Description